doublekekse/tomate-loaders/README.md

 ### Vanilla
 If you only need to ever launch Vanilla Minecraft you should use MCLC directly.
-This is just here for a consistant api
+This is just here for a consistent api

 #### Launch vanilla Minecraft
 ```javascript